-Hiyoshi Shrine boasts three large torii gates, including a massive one near the road entrance, and an abundant collection of stone lanterns lining the approach to the shrine, and a whopping four sets of lion-dog guardians, with others about the shrine grounds.
+Hiyoshi Shrine boasts three large torii gates, including a massive one near the road entrance.
+Visitors will also find an abundant collection of stone lanterns lining the approach to the shrine and four pairs of lion-dog guardians, with others about the shrine grounds.

-At the shrine proper, the massive bell pull is decorated with blessings, ready to call the gods to hear prayers.
+At the shrine proper, blessings adorn the massive bell pull, ready to call the gods to hear prayers.

-Hiyoshi Shrine and Ono celebrate with the Sanno-sai festival in the latter half of July, complete with lion dances and sword fights.
+Hiyoshi Shrine and Ono celebrate with the Sanno-sai festival in the latter half of July.
+Visitors who catch it can enjoy lion dances and sword fights.
 At the shrine, the east-most building holds all the neighborhoods’ mikoshi, or portable shrines, while at rest.

-Only two buses a day make round trips to Ono from the Katamachi and Kanazawa Station areas and only on weekends.
+Only on weekends do buses from Katamachi or Kanazawa Station make round trips to Ono.
 We strongly recommending traveling by bicycle, taxi or car for mobility.